cdbdev/debian/README.md

 ### Extra firmware
 The Atheros card (wifi) requires non-free firmware, so you will be asked if you want to insert an extra medium with the necessary firmware.
 As this iso already contains the non-free firmware, choose 'no' in this step.

+### User accounts
+Do not specify a password for the “root” user, this account will be disabled but the sudo package will be installed later to enable administrative tasks to be carried out on the new system.
+By default, the first user created on the system will be allowed to use the sudo command to become root.

 ### Partition disks
 During this step, make sure to select the 'Manual' option.
 In the next step, delete the existing partitions labeled with `ext4 <tab> /` and `swap <tab> swap`.
 Do not touch the windows partitions!
 Now choose **'Guided partitioning'** and afterwards **'Guided - use the largest continuous free space'**.
 Finally select **'All files in one partition (recommended for new users)'** and finish the partitioning step.